javigomezo/nixos/hosts/y520/README.md

 ```

 ## Add flathub repo and install Plex and Flatseal
+At the time of writing this there is no declarative way of configuring flatpaks (at least not an official one).
+So here are some needed steps to have everything working.

 ```bash
 flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo && \
 flatpak install flathub tv.plex.PlexDesktop && \